Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold

 \section{Introduction}

-Superconducting microwave Dirac billiards (DBs) have been used since more than a decade to investigate properties of the energy levels and wave functions of artificial graphene and fullerene structures~\cite{Bittner2010,Bittner2012,Dietz2013,Dietz2015,Iachello2015,Dietz2015a,Dietz2015b,Dietz2016,Dietz2019a}.
-The experiments were performed with a DB, shown schematically in~\reffig{fig:Sketch_Diracbilliard}, whose shape has a $C_3$ symmetry, in the frequency range of the lowest transverse-magnetic (TM) mode, where the electric-field strength is perpendicular to the resonator plane and thus is governed by the scalar Helmholtz equation with Dirichlet boundary conditions (BCs) at the sidewalls of the cavity and cylinders.
+Superconducting microwave Dirac billiards (DBs) have been used since more than a decade to investigate fluctuation properties in the energy spectra of artificial graphene and fullerene structures~\cite{Bittner2010,Bittner2012,Dietz2013,Dietz2015,Iachello2015,Dietz2015a,Dietz2015b,Dietz2016,Dietz2019a}.
+The experiments presented in this work were performed with the DB shown schematically in~\reffig{fig:Sketch_Diracbilliard}, whose shape has a $C_3$ symmetry.
+The frequency was restricted to the range of the lowest transverse-magnetic (TM) mode, where the electric-field strength is perpendicular to the resonator plane and thus is governed by the scalar Helmholtz equation with Dirichlet boundary conditions (BCs) at the sidewalls of the cavity and cylinders.
 The Helmholtz equation is mathematically identical to the Schr\"odinger equation of a quantum billiard (QB) of corresponding shape, into which scatterers are inserted at the positions of the cylinders.
 The crucial advantage of such resonators as compared to honeycomb structures constructed from dielectric disks~\cite{Kuhl2010} is that superconducting high-precision measurements can be performed, which is indispensable for the determination of complete sequences of resonance frequencies.